 02 of 04

-I've heard numerous ghost stories concerning El Morro, the venerable fortress overlooking San Juan Bay.
+There are numerous ghost stories concerning El Morro, the venerable fortress overlooking San Juan Bay.
 There's the spirit of the White Lady who, it is said, can be spotted gliding along the ramparts.
-I've heard of apparitions (soldiers and prisoners) strolling around the fortress.
+Many have reported apparitions (soldiers and prisoners) strolling around the fortress.

 And then there's the chapel.
 Check out what Ghost Hunters discovered when they came to visit the chapel on a sunny day.